-SKOKIE, Illinois — Portland Cement Association (PCA) recognized Jim Mack as a finalist of the 2014 John P. Gleason Jr., Leadership Award.
+SKOKIE, Ill. — Portland Cement Association (PCA) named Jim Mack as a winner of a 2015 John P. Gleason Jr., Leadership Award.

-Presented at PCA’s annual fall committee meeting, August 26, 2014, in Chicago, the awards honor employees of member companies who have exhibited industry leadership by taking the Association in new directions.
-Awards are presented in each of PCA’s two categories of key strategic initiatives: Business Continuity and Market Development as well as Young Leaders.
-Mack was honored in the Market Development category.
+Presented at PCA’s annual fall committee meeting, the awards honor employees of member companies who have exhibited industry leadership by taking the Association in new directions.
+Awards are presented in each of PCA’s three categories of key strategic initiatives: Business Continuity, Market Development as well as Young Leaders.

 The award is named after John P. “Jay” Gleason, Jr., who served as PCA president from 1986 until his retirement in 2007.
 Gleason was known for his consensus building among both members and allies and for his strong leadership skills.

 PCA represents America's cement manufacturers and has been a widely-recognized authority on the technology, economics, and applications of cement and concrete for nearly 100 years.
 PCA is a vocal advocate for sustainability, economic growth, sound infrastructure investment, and overall innovation and excellence in construction.
 More information on PCA is available at www.cement.org.